zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

 <img src="images/entity-framework-40.png">

-Again, the method is decorated with an `HttpGet` attribute because it is being called from a simple anchor tag.
+Again, the method is decorated with an `HttpGet` attribute because it is called from a simple anchor tag.
 In the same way, as with the `Edit` action, we send the id of the employee that we want to delete.
 If there isn't an employee in the database with that id, we throw an error if not found.
 In case an employee with that id exists in the database, we use the `db.Employees` set and call the Remove method on that set to remove the employee.
-We then save the changes on the db context and redirect the user to the Index view, which displays the employee list.
+We then save the db context changes and redirect the user to the Index view, which displays the employee list.

 If we run the application and navigate to the employee list and then click on the **Delete** link for a particular employee, the employee will be removed from the database and, therefore, not displayed on the employee list anymore.